-WHO recommends more tests for Sanofi's dengue vaccine
+WHO recommends testing before use of Sanofi's dengue vaccine

 Japan’s Takeda Pharmaceutical, the United States National Institute of Health and Brazil’s Butantan Institute are developing rival products.

-Initially touted as potential $1-billion-a-year-plus product, Dengvaxia net sales stood at 3 million euros ($3.71 million) in 2017 as Sanofi was forced to buy back unused doses.
+Initially seen as potential $1-billion-a-year-plus product, Dengvaxia net sales stood at 3 million euros ($3.71 million) in 2017 as Sanofi was forced to buy back unused doses.
 The company took a charge of 87 million euros in the fourth quarter.

 ($1 = 0.8090 euros)